Rougned Odor

-Rougned Roberto Odor (/es/) (born February 3, 1994), nicknamed "Rougie", is a Venezuelan professional baseball second baseman for the Tiburones de La Guaira of the Venezuelan Major League.
+Rougned Roberto Odor (/es/) (born February 3, 1994), nicknamed "Rougie", is a Venezuelan professional baseball second baseman for the Delfines de La Guaira of the Venezuelan Major League.
 He has previously played in Major League Baseball (MLB) for the Texas Rangers, New York Yankees, Baltimore Orioles, and San Diego Padres.

-Odor played for Texas’s minor league affiliates from 2011 until he was called up to the MLB team in 2014.
+Odor played for Texas's minor league affiliates from 2011 until he was called up to the MLB team in 2014.
 The Rangers traded him to the Yankees in 2021 where he would be released following the season.
 He was later signed by the Orioles for the 2022 season.

 Early life and family

 Odor was born in Maracaibo, Venezuela, on February 3, 1994.
 His first name is a combination of his grandfather's name, Douglas, and his grandmother's name, Nedia; in keeping with the family custom of giving boys names that begin with the letter "R", the "D" in Douglas was changed to an "R," yielding Rougned.

 His father, also named Rougned, played college baseball for the University of New Orleans.
 He has a sister and a younger brother, Rougned José Odor, who signed with the Texas Rangers organization on February 19, 2015.
-His uncle, Rouglas, played for eight seasons in Minor League Baseball for the Cleveland and Milwaukee Brewers organizations, and is now a manager with the Akron RubberDucks.
+His uncle, Rouglas, played for eight seasons in Minor League Baseball for the Cleveland and Milwaukee Brewers organizations, and was the manager of the Akron RubberDucks from 2019 to 2023.
 Three of his uncles on his mother's side played baseball.
 All three played for the Aguilas de Zulia in the Venezuelan Professional Baseball League, while Eduardo Zambrano also played in MLB for the Chicago Cubs.

 Though raised in Maracaibo, he also visited his mother's family in the country during weekends.
 He spent time around horses, and he enjoys toros coleados, a sport involving horses.

 Odor began playing baseball at the age of two.
 He played in the 2009 World Youth Baseball Championship.
 He was named to the tournament's all-star team as a second baseman.